raniyakhan/personalwebsite/README.md

 # My Personal Website

-Hello!
 This is the repository for a personal website built I built using Next.js.
 I kind of think its ugly now.
-At the time, I was just having fun improving my front-end skills.
-Don't mind it too much 🙏

 ## Features